+Before the beginning of the tournament, the Tournament Director will publish the order in which events would be cancelled each day due to time reasons.

+Advertised tournaments/events are held on schedule, regardless of weather or other occurrences unless officials decide to take a break at the scheduled starting time to cancel or postpone it.

+In case of heavy rain, heavy wind, or other hazardous conditions, tournament officials will decide whether to continue with the event, or take a break and wait for the condition to lighten up.

+This is the weather conditions in which a competition should be cancelled, postponed, or recessed.

+- o 1 Maximum temperature 38C / 100.5F - o 2 All events maximum average winds speed for 10 minutes 8mps (28.8kms, 17.9mph) - o 3 All events maximum wind gust 10 minute period 11mps (39.6kms, 24.6mph) - 4 Doubling max average wind speed 10 minute period 4.5mps (21.6kms, 13.4mph) - 5 Doubling maximum gusts for 10 minute period 6mps (21.6kms, 13.4mph) - In the case of light rain, the contest will go on.

-- Before the beginning of the tournament, the Tournament Director will publish the order in which events would be canceled each day due to time reasons. - Advertised tournaments/events are held on schedule, regardless of weather or other occurrences unless officials decide to take a break at the scheduled starting time to cancel or postpone it. - In case of heavy rain, heavy wind, or other hazardous conditions, tournament officials will decide whether to continue with the event, or take a break and wait for the condition to lighten up. - In the case of light rain, the contest will go on. - If lightning is visible from the field and appears to be coming closer, tournament officials will take a break and wait for the storm to pass over. - If the officials decide to take a break (in case of rain, lightning, etc.), they must to do so between rounds of the event if possible.
-The rest of the event must be contested on the same day or the event will be considered canceled and scoring for the event will be one of the following: - If the event has rounds (such as Australian Round with each team up more than once), then the scores for the number of rounds that all teams have completed will be the event scores.
+If lightning is visible from the field and appears to be coming closer, tournament officials will take a break and wait for the storm to pass over.

+If the officials decide to take a break (in case of rain, lightning, etc.), they must to do so between rounds of the event if possible.
+The rest of the event must be contested on the same day or the event will be considered cancelled and scoring for the event will be one of the following:

+If the event has rounds (such as Australian Round with each team up more than once), then the scores for the number of rounds that all teams have completed will be the event scores.
 Example: If every team had two throwers complete Australian Round but some teams had three throwers complete the event, the scores for the first two throwers are the team scores for the event.
-Any rounds not begun at the time of the interruption may be completed when the contest resumes and the scores will be included in the official team score. - If the event is contested once by each team (such as Team Endurance) and every team has not completed their round, then no score will be recorded for the event. - When and if the tournament can restart later in the day and too much time has been lost to continue the paused event, the next event on the schedule or according to the time schedule will be contested.
+Any rounds not begun at the time of the interruption may be completed when the contest resumes and the scores will be included in the official team score.

+If the event is contested once by each team (such as Team Endurance) and every team has not completed their round, then no score will be recorded for the event.

+When and if the tournament can restart later in the day and too much time has been lost to continue the paused event, the next event on the schedule or according to the time schedule will be contested.